paul-cahen/paul-cahen/_pages/easter_egg.md

 ## Congratulations!
 You found an Easter egg.

-I would like to thank Jennie Andersen for her contribution to this website.
+I would like to thank Jennie Andersen and Remi Barritault for their help to create this website.